CutenessOverloaded/CDDA-MOD-Disable-Portal-Storm/README.md

 So, if the **Early Portal Storm** was already existed before adding the **Mod**.
 You should Wait untill the **Portal Storm** comes or later, then add the **Mod**.
 So that, the **Early Portal Storm** will gone or it will by there forever.

--Also, a good way to disable portal storm without editing game files yourself. owo-
+--Also, a good way to disable portal storm without editing game files yourself. owo--

 ## How to Use